privacy-scaling-explorations/maci/website/versioned_docs/version-v2.0_alpha/developers-references/zk-snark-circuits/setup.md

 > Please note that the name should match one of the circuit names inside the `circom.json` file.

+### Parameters

+MACI's circuits are parameterized, and thus can be configured to support different number of users, messages (votes), and vote options.
+Please ensure you understand what each of these parameter means and correctly configure them when building circuits from scratch, and when deploying the smart contracts.

+- **STATE_TREE_DEPTH** = how many users the system supports
+- **MESSAGE_TREE_DEPTH** = how many messages (votes) the system supports
+- **VOTE_OPTIONS_TREE_DEPTH** = how many vote options the system supports
+- **MESSAGE_BATCH_TREE_DEPTH** = how many messages in a batch can the circuit process
+- **INT_STATE_TREE_DEPTH** = how many ballots can be processed per batch when tallying the results

+For instance, given a binary tree for signups, if you set `STATE_TREE_DEPTH` to 2, the system will support 4 users, as 2 \*\* 2 = 4.

+For messages, we use a quinary (five leaves) merkle tree, so if you set `MESSAGE_TREE_DEPTH` to 2, the system will support 32 messages, as 5 \*\* 2 = 32.

+Please refer to the individual circuit documentation for more details on the inner working of each circuit and where parameters fit.

 ### Generating zKeys

 Run from the root directory to save to the `cli/zkeys` folder: